onlyhavecans/squirrels.wtf/content/uses/_index.md

 ## Hardware

+- Protectli for OPNSense Firewall
-- NixOS mini pc lab
+- NixOS mini pc
-- Debian home server
+- Debian server
-- Mint work desktop
+- Mint desktop tower
-- macOS work Laptop
+- macOS laptop
 - macOS desktop for music
-- Raspberry Pi for Pi-Hole
+- Raspberry Pi
+  - Pi-Hole
-- Raspberry Pi for Home Assistant OS
+  - Home Assistant OS
-- A small army of older Raspberry Pi's for snapcast home audio
+  - 3x snapcast audio streaming
-- Protectli for PfSense Firewall

 ## Making & Shipping Software

 I am a very terminal based person, and like to have a portable configurations I use across many types of systems.
-You can check out [my dotfiles here](https://onlyhavecans.works/onlyhavecans/castle-dotfiles)
+You can check out [my dotfiles here](https://onlyhavecans.works/dots).

 - **Firefox**: I prefer to not use chrome based browsers
 - **Homebrew/Linuxbrew**: No matter what Linux or macOS I use, I have access to all the latest cli tools.
 Homebrew has changed how I install most things.
 - [**WezTerm**](https://wezterm.org/index.html): I wanted a powerful and fast terminal I can use on all OS.
 It's lua config is also great for having some dynamic changes between linux and macOS.
 - **Zsh**: I keep trying to switch to fish but it's lack of shell expansions keeps driving me back.
 - **NeoVim w/ [LazyVim](https://www.lazyvim.org/)**: No matter how often I try to break into using VSCode I keep coming back to my fully terminal based setup.
-Check out [my configs here](https://onlyhavecans.works/onlyhavecans/castle-neovim)
+Check out my configs [here](https://onlyhavecans.works/dots/castle-neovim)
 - **tmux**: All keyboard navigation
 - **[Yazi](https://yazi-rs.github.io/)**: how I navigate and manage files.

 ### Languages & Tools

-- **Golang**: It's not without it's flaws but multi-threading is lightweight, it is mostly strongly typed, and compiles down to a single binary that is easy to deploy
+- **Golang**: It's not without its flaws but multi-threading is lightweight, it is mostly strongly typed, and compiles down to a single binary that is easy to deploy
 - **Rust**: A whole different set of tradeoffs but I love the typing in it, the lack of nil, and serde is so fun.
 - **Bash & ZSH**: I write shell scripts constantly.
 If I type it, it can be scripted.
-- [**Just**](https://just.systems/): I replaced all my makefiles with justfiles
+- [**Just**](https://just.systems/): I replaced all my Makefiles with Justfiles.
-- **PostgreSQL**: From work to Play and everything in between, my favorite DB engine.
+- **PostgreSQL**: From work to play and everything in between, my favorite SQL engine.
 I can't go back to MySQL.
 - **Python**: I wrote this for so many years it still pops up when I need to prototype something.
-- **Ansible**: How I manage owning so many computers without manually configuring/
+- **Ansible**: How I manage owning so many computers without manually configuring them.
 - **Chef-Infra & Ruby**: I mostly only write this for work now.

 ## Productivity & Notes